valdolab/Simplex-method/README.md

 # Simplex-method
  This algorithm is made in C++.
- The simplex algorithm is the most popular for linear programming.
+ The simplex algorithm is one of the most popular for linear programming.

 //